Administration Enhancements

 Scheduled Jobs Configurability

-A new 'Scheduled jobs' menu has been added under the Administration module, providing visibility into all product default scheduled jobs and the capability to create new company-specific jobs tailored to unique business requirements.
+A new ‘Scheduled jobs’ menu is added under the Administration module.
+Admins can view all product default scheduled jobs and create new company specific jobs as well.

 Parent Visibility for Custom Attributes